-If you watch just a few of the podcasts that they produce you’ll see that they really embrace a lot of postmodern pseudo-social science and wuwu new age spirituality.
-Which is good for marketing I’m sure but this really doesn’t seem like very appropriate corporate cultural for the rigorous endeavor of creating scientifically-backed health products.
+If you watch just a few of the podcasts that they produce you’ll see that they embrace a lot of postmodern pseudo-social science and wuwu new age spirituality.
+This is good for marketing I’m sure but this doesn’t seem like a very appropriate corporate culture for the rigorous endeavor of creating scientifically-backed health products.

 The Cost Question

 The final crucial point of comparison is cost.
 A 45 day 90 capsule supply (for most biohackers, a month’s supply) of Alpha Brain (with 18000 micrograms of Huperzine!) is about $68 (a lot cheaper I’m sure when they run discounts).
 Neuro-Stack is about $60 for a month’s supply of 120 capsules.
 So ignoring all the other blatant issues with Alpha Brain, economically, it’s clear which is a better value.

 ONNIT Alpha Brain (30ct) - Premium Nootropic Brain Supplement - Focus, Concentration & Memory …